Bram Stoker's Dracula (1992 film): Plot

 After he and Mina return to London, Jonathan and Van Helsing lead the others to Carfax Abbey, where they destroy the Count's boxes of soil.
 Dracula enters the asylum and kills Renfield for warning Mina of his presence.
 He visits Mina, who is staying in Seward's quarters, and confesses that he murdered Lucy and has been terrorizing Mina's friends.
 Though furious at first, Mina admits that she still loves him and remembers Elisabeta's previous life; at her insistence, Dracula begins transforming her into a vampire.
-The hunters burst into the bedroom, and Dracula claims Mina as his bride before escaping.
+The hunters burst into the bedroom, and Dracula, in a bat humanoid form, claims Mina as his bride before escaping as a swarm of rats.
 As Mina changes, Van Helsing hypnotizes her and learns via her connection with Dracula that he is sailing home in his last remaining box.
 The hunters depart for Varna to intercept him, but Dracula reads Mina's mind and evades them.
-The hunters split up; Van Helsing and Mina travel to the Borgo Pass and the castle, while the others try to stop the gypsies transporting Dracula.
+Van Helsing and Mina travel to the Borgo Pass and the castle, while the other hunters try to stop the Romani from transporting Dracula.

 At night, Van Helsing and Mina are approached by Dracula's brides.
 Mina succumbs to their chanting and attempts to seduce Van Helsing.
 Before Mina can feed on his blood, Van Helsing places a communion wafer on her forehead, leaving a mark that slows her transformation.
 He surrounds them with a ring of fire to protect them from the brides, then kills the brides the following morning.
 Dracula's carriage arrives at the castle, pursued by the hunters.
 A fight between the hunters and Romani ensues.
 Morris is fatally stabbed in the back and Dracula bursts from his coffin at sunset.
 Jonathan slits his throat with a kukri knife while Morris stabs him in the heart with his knife.
 Van Helsing and Jonathan allow Mina to retreat with the Count while Morris dies in the arms of Seward, comforted by his friends.

 In the chapel where he renounced God, Dracula lies dying.
 He and Mina share a kiss as the candles adorning the chapel light up and the cross repairs itself.
 Dracula reverts to his younger self and asks Mina to give him peace.
-Mina thrusts the knife through his heart and as he dies, the mark on her forehead disappears freeing her from his curse.
+Mina thrusts the knife through his heart.
+As he dies, the mark on her forehead disappears, freeing her from his curse.
 She then decapitates him and gazes up at a fresco of Vlad and Elisabeta ascending to heaven together, finally reunited.